 Are you looking to learn more?
 THIS VIDEO does an excellent job of capturing the story of our Service Saturdays experience.
 Kudos to Mark Seitz for his creative vision and hours of editing!

-Viterbo University's Service Saturdays program creates opportunities for lasting relationships and meaningful reflection by connecting Viterbo's core values with local agencies, our neighbors, our environment, and each other.
+Viterbo University’s Service Saturdays program encourages opportunities for leadership and growth through promoting lasting relationships and meaningful reflection by connecting Viterbo’s core values with those of our local agencies, our neighbors, our environment, and each other.

 What do we do?

 We are incredibly excited to provide opportunities for Viterbo students to serve alongside various community organizations, connect with each other, and enjoy a post-service reflection meal led by our Service Saturdays student leaders.
 Service Saturdays include a variety of service opportunities and sites with activities.
 We hope to take burdens away from local agencies so they can better serve the community.
 Each Saturday sees multiple project options, providing service across ability and interest areas.
 We may serve in a garden for the FSPA sisters, deep clean for our friends at the Place of Grace, or interact with residents at a local assisted living facility.

 Each Saturday is a different opportunity for the Viterbo community to make meaningful relationships with each other, local agencies, their staff, and our neighbors they serve.
 We hope Service Saturdays allows participants to meet other Viterbo folks, explore issues affecting our community, and build long-term service-oriented relationships beyond one Saturday morning.

 Feel free to sign up with members of your club/organization or as an individual.
 Registration is available/active on this page 3-4 weeks prior to serving, with a deadline typically the Wednesday before.
 All students, faculty, staff, alumni, and their families/guests are invited!
 For questions contact Colin Burns-Gilbert at 608-796-3846 or email@example.com.